richardcalahan/exportr/README.md

-# Exportr: Environment manager for Rails development
+# Exportr: an environment manager for rails development

 ### Quickstart